jaclyn-taroni/2020-rladies-phl-ml/README.md

 To learn more about how we prepared data and results ahead of time, see [`setup/README.md`](setup/README.md).

+A PDF version of the slides is available [here](slides/2020-R-Ladies-Hands-On-ML.pdf).

 ### Docker image for post-workshop use

 We will use RStudio Cloud for this workshop, but remove the shared workspace after the conclusion of the workshop.